LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: Experiments

 \subsection{Main Results}

 As shown in Table~\ref{table1}, our proposed LogicTree consistently outperforms CoT and other modular approaches across all five datasets.
 Specifically, our method surpasses CoT significantly, with average performance gains of 24.5\%, 23.6\%, and 19.6\% on GPT-4o-mini, GPT-4o, and Llama-3.3 70B, respectively.
 Compared to ToT, the strongest among other modular methods, our framework achieves average improvements of 9.2\%, 12.5\%, and 9.8\% on the same models.
 On ParaRules, PrOntoQA-OOD, ProofWriter, and RobustLR datasets, our framework achieves near-perfect proof accuracy with GPT-4o, highlighting its strength in logical reasoning.
 This strength generalizes across different levels of task difficulty, as shown in Figure~\ref{fig7}.
-Furthermore, LogicTree demonstrates superior performance over RL-trained reasoning models, o1-mini and o3-mini, as presented in Figure~\ref{fig2}.
-With Llama-3.3 70B, our method yields 8.7\% and 5.2\% higher accuracy on average; with GPT-4o, it achieves average gains of 11.1\% and 7.6\%, respectively.
+Furthermore, when applied within LogicTree, Llama-3.3 70B and GPT-4o outperform RL-trained reasoning models, o1-mini and o3-mini, as shown in Figure~\ref{fig2}.
+With Llama-3.3 70B, our method yields 8.7\% and 5.2\% higher accuracy on average; with GPT-4o, the average gains are 11.1\% and 7.6\%, respectively.